LeToNode/Play2.0-CN-doc/javaGuide/main/json/JavaJsonRequests.md

-# Handling and serving Json requests
+# Handling and serving JSON requests

-## Handling a Json request
+## Handling a JSON request

-A Json request is an HTTP request using a valid Json payload as request body.
-It must specify the `text/json` or `application/json` mime type in its `Content-Type` header.
+A JSON request is an HTTP request using a valid JSON payload as request body.
+Its `Content-Type` header must specify the `text/json` or `application/json` MIME type.

-By default an action uses a **any content** body parser.
-Then you can ask to retrieve the body as Json (actually as a jerkson `JsonNode`):
+By default an action uses an **any content** body parser, which you can use to retrieve the body as JSON (actually as a Jerkson `JsonNode`):

 ```
 public static index sayHello() {